 LESSON 4 – Fast fashion is cheap but comes at a price of fellow humans.

-That documentary literally changed my vision of fashion.
+That documentary and a major personal event changed my vision of fashion and life in general.
 Before this, I had given little thought to sustainability.
-To me fashion until then was a source of release an expression of creativity, I had never thought to look at the other side.
+To me fashion until then was a source of release an expression of creativity and my therapy (it helped me deal with my dark past and my mental health) I had never thought to look at the other side.
 When I did, I gave up fast-fashion entirely.
 I went back to buying my clothes at flea markets and second-hand shops.
 I wanted to make sure none of my purchases would harm the planet and its inhabitants again.
-Due to personal reasons I had to take down the blog, but I started promoting slow fashion and second hand clothing on social media, and that hasn’t changed even now.
+In 2014 I lost my dad to suicide which lead me to have a complete mental breakdown.
+I was severely depressed for almost 2 years and had to take down the blog, this is also when I learned that I am bipolar with a touch of BPD which led me to introspect every aspect of my life.
+I started leaning towards a greener lifestyle.
+I started sharing my journey and talking about mental health, fair fashion (fair to the planet & the people) and low impact living on social media, and that hasn’t changed even now.
 In 2017, I met Yves, and I started talking to him about my passion for sustainable living, luckily, he was into it too.
 I moved to Paris in 2018 to start my new life with him, and we started our low-waste journey.

 In early 2020 we launched Mauve Moustache, our online concept store that promotes free living and sustainable fashion.